ShiftbrainStd/polyrhythm-typography/README.md

   0: 1,
 );

-@use 'polyrhythm-typography' as pt with (
+@use "polyrhythm-typography" as pt with (
   // ...
   $font-sizes: $font-sizes,
   $line-height: $line-height,